Ultimate guide to staying cool in Puget Sound region during the heat wave

 Libraries

 There’s nothing like staying cool and finding some good reads.
-Several branches of the Seattle Public Library with air conditioning will be open — including some that are opening for the first time since the onset of the pandemic.
-Libraries are still restricted to 50% capacity and masks are still required, regardless of vaccination status.
+Branches of the Seattle Public Library and the King County Library System with air conditioning will be open — including some that are opening for the first time since the onset of the pandemic.
+Social distancing and masks are still required, regardless of vaccination status.

 - Ballard, Beacon Hill, Broadview, Central, Douglass-Truth, Lake City: 10 a.m. to 6 p.m.
 Tuesdays through Saturdays